In order to see how diversity and inclusion look like in a modern workplace, these two should be differentiated.

 The Human Resources department of large corporations is tasked to ensure that the company hires, retains, develops, and promotes diverse peoples.
 There are different forms of diversity—age, religion, sexual orientation, gender, and others.
 Diversity in a workplace involves respecting and appreciating these differences.

 Each employee in an organisation has his own sets of beliefs, ideas, thoughts, and perspectives that can contribute to the institution.
 The modern workplace should be able to promote that each of these differences must be valued and respected in order to build a better work environment.

 Inclusion differs from diversity in that it is the effort of the company to treat employees equally and make them feel welcome.
 Employees who feel that they are welcome to reach their potential and have higher levels of commitment.

 There are different steps that can transform a passive to an active strategy on diversity and inclusion in the workplace.
-Vincent Roofing already is in the implementation of an active strategy on diversity and inclusion.
+We already are in the implementation of an active strategy on diversity and inclusion.

 #1 -Let employees take the lead in the diversity and inclusion program.

 Employees know what they want.
 They have an idea of how to be treated and are in a great position to assist in creating a diversity and inclusion program.
 Most Human Resources departments outsource training to companies who run initiatives without checking what their employees want.